syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 ---
 title: Loading & Saving document | DocIO | Syncfusion
-description: This section illustrate how to load and save the Word document
+description: This section illustrates how to load and save the Word document in Word document using Syncfusion Word library (Essential DocIO)
 platform: file-formats
 control: DocIO
 documentation: UG